Get Schooled

 While a college application essay doesn’t require a specific structure, it’s important that your story flows smoothly with a clear beginning, middle, and end.
 Here’s a quick outline of how that can work:

 1. Introduction paragraph (your thesis statement): Your intro paragraph addresses the prompt and introduces the story you are about to tell.
-This paragraph is where you’ll clearly state your thesis statement, or main point you’ll be exploring in your essay, which gives the reader an idea of what to expect and helps focus your narrative.
+This paragraph is where you’ll clearly state your thesis statement, or the main point you’ll be exploring in your essay, which gives the reader an idea of what to expect and helps focus your narrative.
 Often, this paragraph starts with a "hook" - a sentence, statement, or introduction that grabs your reader's attention and draws them into the rest of your story.

 2. Body paragraph(s): The body paragraph (or paragraphs) is where you’ll delve deeper into any experiences or details that support your main topic.
 It includes specific examples or anecdotes that highlight your personal growth, challenges you’ve overcome, or moments that helped shape your perspective.
 When sharing your examples, reflect on how it’s impacted you or how it contributed to your personal development.